 EuroDreams 2025 Changes

-The details of the new rules have yet to be officially announced, but they will be introduced across all eight participating countries in a bid to boost ticket sales.
+The new rules will take effect from the start of October 2025 and will be introduced across all eight participating countries in a bid to boost ticket sales.

 Changes to Prize Fund